mmanousos/signup/notes.md

 CONFIRMATION PAGE (Just a simple confirmation page... nothing fancy).

 If you have any questions, please feel free to reach back out.

+## Working notes

+### Landing / Signup Page

+- all fields are required
+- verify email is valid syntax
+- check password and confirmed password are the same before form is submitted

+save user information into memory (redux store)

+new / edit form are the same

+- pass an empty user object to the new form
+- pass populated user object to edit form

+### Verification Page

+- display password in plaintext so user can verify all details
+- only show password (no need for confirmation field here)
+- **edit** button goes to edit page, populating exisiting details (including password confirmation)
+- **confirm** button sends data to database and moves user forward to confirmation page once their data has been saved successfully

+### Confirmation Page

+Display success message.

+## Database

+### Schema

+*Users*<br>
+id Int PK<br>
+first_name String<br>
+last_name String<br>
+username String<br>
+email String<br>
+password String (Hashed)<br>
+timestamp Datetime